 Other income mainly comprises bank interest income, management fee income, gross rental income and others.
 Other income was approximately HK\$12.3 million for the year ended 31 March 2014, representing an increase of approximately HK\$3.4 million or approximately 39.3% from approximately HK\$8.8 million for the year ended 31 March 2013 mainly attributable to the reversal of accrued charges.
-These accrued charges were derived from the reversal of unclaimed liabilities.
-Contract revenue generally comprises the agreed contract amount and variation orders and estimated claims and incentive payments.
-Revenue from fixed price construction contracts is recognised based on the percentage of completion, measured by reference to the proportion of costs incurred to date to the estimated total cost of the relevant contract.
-Certain claims and reimbursable costs from variation orders specified in the construction contract however can only be ascertained after verification by the customers and issuance of the final account agreed between the parties.
+For the year ended 31 March 2014, we have one-off reversal of unclaimed liabilities of approximately HK\$4.2 million.
+Those unclaimed liabilities were long outstanding amount due to the sub-contractors where our Directors considered that the probability of settlement was remote.